alm-tools/alm/docs/features/editor.md

 # Editor

-The heart of the editor is [CodeMirror for quite a few reasons][codemirror].
-It greatly decrease our barrier to entry.
-A great thing is that we have it configured in *sublime text* mode.
+The heart of the editor is Monaco for quite a few reasons.
+A great thing is that we have it configured in *sublime text* mode so should feel fairly familiar.

 > Imitation is the sincerest form of flattery